chocolatey/docs/input/en-us/central-management/setup/client.md

 RedirectFrom: docs/central-management-setup-client
 ---

-This will guide us through getting an agent installed and configured to check into Central Management and to be set up for handling deployment tasks.
+This will guide us through getting an agent installed and configured to check into Chocolatey Central Management and to be set up for handling deployment tasks.

 ## Setup